The Insurance and Reinsurance Law Review: United Arab Emirates

 There is no express concept of insurable interest within UAE law; however, Article 1026(1) of the Civil Code does reference the sharing of insured risks between insurers and the insured.

-It is also worth noting that taking out a contract of insurance without an insurable interest, albeit undefined, would be akin to gambling, which is prohibited under shariah law.
+Also, taking out a contract of insurance without an insurable interest, albeit undefined, would be akin to gambling, which is prohibited under shariah law.

 Recording the contract

 A contract of insurance is recorded by way of a written document.
 Insurance policies in the UAE are required to be in Arabic although they may be accompanied by a translation.
 In the event of a discrepancy between the translations, the Arabic version will prevail.
-Notwithstanding this rule, the Director General may exempt some insurance policies from being written in Arabic such as:
+Notwithstanding this rule, the Director General may exempt some insurance policies from being written in Arabic, such as:

 iii Interpreting the contract